Katherine Dunham

-Early years
+Early life

-Katherine Mary Dunham was born on 22 June 1909 in a Chicago hospital.
+Katherine Mary Dunham was born on June 22, 1909 in a Chicago hospital.
 Her father, Albert Millard Dunham, was a descendant of slaves from West Africa and Madagascar.
-Her mother, Fanny June Dunham, who, according to Dunham's memoir, possessed Indian, French Canadian, English and probably African ancestry, died when Dunham was four years old.
+Her mother, Fanny June Dunham, who, according to Dunham's memoir, possessed Indian, French Canadian, English, and probably African ancestry, died when Dunham was four years old.
 She had an older brother, Albert Jr., with whom she had a close relationship.
 After her mother died, her father left the children with their aunt Lulu on Chicago's South Side.
-At the time, the South Side of Chicago was experiencing the effects of the Great Migration were Black southerners attempted to escape the Jim Crow South and poverty.
+At the time, the South Side of Chicago was experiencing the effects of the Great Migration where Black southerners attempted to escape the Jim Crow South and poverty.
 Along with the Great Migration, came White flight and her aunt Lulu's business suffered and ultimately closed as a result.
 This led to a custody battle over Katherine and her brother, brought on by their maternal relatives.
-This meant neither of the children were able to settle into a home for a few years.
+This meant neither of the children was able to settle into a home for a few years.
 However, after her father remarried, Albert Sr. and his new wife, Annette Poindexter Dunham, took in Katherine and her brother.
 The family moved to a predominantly white neighborhood in Joliet, Illinois.
 There, her father ran a dry-cleaning business.

 Dunham became interested in both writing and dance at a young age.
 In 1921, a short story she wrote when she was 12 years old, called "Come Back to Arizona", was published in volume 2 of The Brownies' Book.

 She graduated from Joliet Central High School in 1928, where she played baseball, tennis, basketball, and track; served as vice-president of the French Club, and was on the yearbook staff.
 In high school she joined the Terpsichorean Club and began to learn a kind of modern dance based on the ideas of Europeans [Émile Jaques-Dalcroze] and [Rudolf von Laban].
 At the age of 15, she organized "The Blue Moon Café", a fundraising cabaret to raise money for Brown's Methodist Church in Joliet, where she gave her first public performance.
 While still a high school student, she opened a private dance school for young black children.